hashicorp/terraform/website/source/docs/enterprise/runs/variables-and-configuration.html.md

 for sharing and removal of sensitive secrets from version control.

 Variables are sent with the `terraform push` command.
 Any variables in your local `.tfvars` files are securely uploaded.
-Once variables are uploaded, Terraform will prefer the Atlas-stored variables over any changes you make locally.
+Once variables are uploaded, Terraform will prefer the stored variables over any changes you make locally.
 Please refer to the
 [Terraform push documentation](https://www.terraform.io/docs/commands/push.html)
 for more information.